 If there is a graceful way to work it into the conversation, briefly mention something memorable about your skills or experience.
 While you want to allow the interviewee to do most of the talking, it doesn’t hurt to sell yourself a little, if done well.

 As Harvey Mackay would say, “Dig your well before you are thirsty.”
 Informational interviews are best conducted well in advance of the time when you actually want to land a job or change careers.

 Pay attention to how you feel about the members of a particular professional community.
-Do they feel like your tribe?
+Do you share the same values?
 Would you enjoy spending a lot of your waking hours with these people?